Julie Arostegui LeMaster, J.D., M.A., Principal

 International Human Rights, Gender and Security Advisor

-I am a passionate international human rights and gender expert with extensive experience in peace and security, rule of law, access to justice, combating gender-based violence, women’s political participation, democracy and governance, and security sector reform.
+I am a passionate international human rights and gender expert with extensive experience in peace and security, rule of law, access to justice, combating gender-based violence, women’s political participation, immigrant and refugee issues, democracy and governance, and security sector reform.
 I serve as an international advocate, advisor, trainer, speaker, researcher, and writer for the civil society, political, security, and justice sectors.

 As an international consultant and advocate I work with domestic groups globally to build local capacity, strengthen institutions, create legal frameworks, build awareness, and share global best practices.